Why Instagram Captions Matter and How to Write Them

 - Put the most important information first, as this is the first thing people see.
 If you can't capture their attention with this, they won't read the rest.

-- Keep them short and concise where possible, especially if you are a business.
+- Keep them short and concise where possible, especially as a business.
 If you are an influencer, you have a higher chance of followers reading your captions because they already have learned to value what you say.
 However, if you're a business, chances of followers reading long captions are slim-to-none, especially if you're promoting a product or service.

 - Get creative about how you encourage engagement.
 Because Instagram deems engagement to be an indicator that users want to hear more from you, you have to get creative about how to get that engagement so that your posts continue to show up in front of users.
 You can do this by asking for people's opinions or recommendations, inviting questions or comments, encouraging followers to tag their friends, etc. Then you'll want to reply to as many users as you can to drive more engagement!
 Many Instagram Influencers have learned that by sharing their post in stories and encouraging engagement there that they have a higher engagement rate on their posts than if they weren't to share in stories.